Nemocas/AbstractAlgebra.jl/docs/src/polynomial_rings.md

 ## Required functionality for univariate polynomials

-In addition to the required functionality for the Ring interface (and in the case of polynomials over a field, the Euclidean Ring interface), the Polynomial Ring interface has the following required functions.
+In addition to the required functionality for the Ring/NCRing interface (and in the case of polynomials over a field, the Euclidean Ring interface), the Polynomial Ring interface has the following required functions.

 We suppose that `R` is a fictitious base ring (coefficient ring) and that `S` is a